 This section describes the detailed set of business requirements for the Balancing Mechanism Reporting Agent.
 To ensure traceability through to other deliverable documents such as the System Specification and Design Specification, each requirement is assigned uniquely numbered, based on the convention described in section 4.

-5.1 BMRA-F001: Calculate Period Bid and Offer Acceptance Volumes
+5.1 BMRA-F001: Calculate Balancing Mechanism and Replacement Reserve Volumes